seekdavidlee/eklee-keyvault/README.md

 We can start by assigning all users who has access to Secrets with the **Azure Key Vault Reader** role.
 As a best practice, we can create a Group in AAD and assign this role to the users for this Azure Key Vault.

 Next, if we intend for all users to have access to secrets, we can assign the **Azure Key Vault Secrets User** role to the same Group.
 Otherwise, we can selectively choose specific secrets and assign the role to authorized users.
+That said, the [best practice](https://docs.microsoft.com/en-us/azure/active-directory/roles/best-practices#6-use-groups-for-azure-ad-role-assignments-and-delegate-the-role-assignment) is to assign specific secrets to groups with the appropriate role.
+This way, we can delegate the assignment to one or more owners without having to invole Azure Administrators.